Viir/bots/readme.md

 ## Guides

-+ Video on how to run a bot or botengine app live: https://to.botengine.org/guide/video/how-to-run-a-botengine-app-live
++ Video on how to run a bot live: https://to.botlab.org/guide/video/how-to-run-a-bot-live

-+ How to install botengine and register the `botengine` command: https://to.botengine.org/failed-run-did-not-find-botengine-program
++ How to install the BotLab client and register the `botlab` command: https://to.botlab.org/failed-run-did-not-find-botengine-program

-+ How to run a bot or botengine app: https://to.botengine.org/guide/how-to-run-a-botengine-app
++ How to run a bot: https://to.botlab.org/guide/how-to-run-a-bot

-+ How to report an issue with an app or request a new feature: https://to.botengine.org/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature
++ How to report an issue with a bot or request a new feature: https://to.botlab.org/guide/how-to-report-an-issue-with-a-bot-or-request-a-new-feature

-+ Observing and inspecting (aka 'debugging') an app: https://to.botengine.org/guide/observing-and-inspecting-an-app
++ Observing and inspecting (aka 'debugging') a bot: https://to.botlab.org/guide/observing-and-inspecting-a-bot

-+ Testing an app using simulations: https://to.botengine.org/guide/testing-an-app-using-simulations
++ Testing a bot using simulations: https://to.botlab.org/guide/testing-a-bot-using-simulations

-+ Input focus scheduling for multiple bot instances: https://to.botengine.org/guide/input-focus-scheduling-for-multiple-bot-instances
++ Input focus scheduling for multiple bot instances: https://to.botlab.org/guide/input-focus-scheduling-for-multiple-bot-instances

-+ Running bots on multiple game clients: https://to.botengine.org/guide/running-bots-on-multiple-game-clients
++ Running bots on multiple game clients: https://to.botlab.org/guide/running-bots-on-multiple-game-clients

 + Learn how to develop EVE Online bots and intel tools.
-Discover the engineering methods and tools behind the most advanced bots: https://to.botengine.org/guide/developing-for-eve-online
+Discover the engineering methods and tools behind the most advanced bots: https://to.botlab.org/guide/developing-for-eve-online

 + Syntax of the Elm programming language: https://elm-lang.org/docs/syntax

-+ Elm programming language - forward pipe (`|>`) and function composition (`>>`) operators: https://to.botengine.org/guide/elm-programming-language-forward-pipe-and-function-composition-operators
++ Elm programming language - forward pipe (`|>`) and function composition (`>>`) operators: https://to.botlab.org/guide/elm-programming-language-forward-pipe-and-function-composition-operators

 + Learning Elm?
 Download the Elm Cheat Sheet to support you during the learning process: https://github.com/lucamug/elm-cheat-sheet/

-+ Get a guide for writing Elm code that reads from the EVE Online game client's user interface: Using types from the parsed user interface: https://to.botengine.org/guide/parsed-user-interface-of-the-eve-online-game-client
++ Get a guide for writing Elm code that reads from the EVE Online game client's user interface: Using types from the parsed user interface: https://to.botlab.org/guide/parsed-user-interface-of-the-eve-online-game-client

-+ Inspect the UI tree of an EVE Online game client process (live or from archived samples): [Alternate UI for EVE Online](https://to.botengine.org/guide/alternate-ui-for-eve-online)
++ Inspect the UI tree of an EVE Online game client process (live or from archived samples): [Alternate UI for EVE Online](https://to.botlab.org/guide/alternate-ui-for-eve-online)

-+ [Programming]: Adding a counter to a bot: https://forum.botengine.org/t/i-would-like-to-use-survey-scanner-for-every-even-numbers-of-targets-targetted/3807
++ [Programming]: Adding a counter to a bot: https://forum.botlab.org/t/i-would-like-to-use-survey-scanner-for-every-even-numbers-of-targets-targetted/3807

 + [Walkthrough, Programming]: Making an EVE Online bot see anomalies and other pilots: https://vimeo.com/526817258

-+ How to collect samples for 64-bit memory reading development: https://to.botengine.org/guide/collect-samples-for-memory-reading-development
++ How to collect samples for 64-bit memory reading development: https://to.botlab.org/guide/collect-samples-for-memory-reading-development

-+ Syntax highlighting of code blocks - How to format code on the forum: https://forum.botengine.org/t/syntax-highlighting-of-code-blocks-how-to-format-code-on-the-forum/738
++ Syntax highlighting of code blocks - How to format code on the forum: https://forum.botlab.org/t/syntax-highlighting-of-code-blocks-how-to-format-code-on-the-forum/738

 ## Example Projects